mpdairy/dssga/README.md

 # dssga

-A (soon-to-be Distributed) Steady State Genetic Algorithm.
+A Distributable Steady State Genetic Algorithm.
 There are three functions:

 ```clj
 (make-population num-indivs genes-per-indiv)  ;--> new random population